-As conductor of a diverse range of choral ensembles, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
+As the conductor of a diverse range of choral ensembles, Richard is equally comfortable directing singers and instrumentalists on a large or small scale.
 Richard is Director of Chapel Music at The Peterborough School, Director of Music at Christ Church Southgate, and Musical Director of Barnet Choral Society and Bishop's Stortford Choral Society.
-He has also guest conducted the well respected St Albans based chamber choir Carillon, and directs his own occasional ensemble, Knightley Voices.
+He has also guest conducted the well respected St Albans based chamber choir Carillon, and is the previous Musical Director of the de Merc Chamber Choir and the Sine Nomine Singers.
 Richard has conducted orchestras including the London Mozart Players, Forest Philharmonic, Amadeus Orchestra, Bishop's Stortford Sinfonia, and Hertfordshire Philharmonia as well as the baroque period ensemble Musica Donum Dei.

 As Director of Chapel Music at The Peterborough School, Richard is responsible for directing the school's three chapel choirs (SATB senior, junior girls and treble boys choirs) and providing music for the school's weekly chapel services, in addition to other special services.
 Previously Richard was the Vocal Coach for the Twyford Church of England Academies School Trust in the West London borough of Ealing, working for the Trust's schools in Acton, Ealing and Greenford.
 In this role, Richard was responsible for leading a versatile programme of singing for the student body of both sacred and secular songs.